fuba/histree-core/README.md

-# zsh-histree
+# histree-core

-**zsh-histree** is a zsh plugin that logs your command history along with the execution directory context, allowing you to explore a hierarchical narrative of your shell activity.
+**histree-core** is a zsh plugin that logs your command history along with the execution directory context, allowing you to explore a hierarchical narrative of your shell activity.

 This project was developed with the assistance of ChatGPT and GitHub Copilot.